m4ddabs/TPALGO/README.md

 # TPALGO
-Short program for our 2nd eyar algo project
+Short program for our 2nd year algo project